hillstoneLeo/rint-data-manager/deployment/README.md

-# Rint Data Manager - Docker Demo Environment
+# Rint Data Manager - Deployment Options

+This document provides multiple deployment options for the Rint Data Manager platform.

+## Option 1: Docker Demo Environment

 This demo environment showcases the Rint Data Manager platform using Docker containers.
 It includes a server container running the Rint Data Manager application and two client containers with pre-configured users and DVC setup.